kalvarezm/survey-analytics/README.md

-# Template Analytics
+# Survey Analytics

-Template for analytics repositories
+Analytics for surveys in people and household level

 ## 1) Software to install